armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-0.md

 ## Known Issues

-### Pipelines as code behavior Change for application spec
+### Pipelines as code behavior change for application spec

 If you use the application spec in your `dinghyfile`, skip Armory Spinnaker 2.20.0 and wait for 2.20.1.